Here at pooch villas, we don't like the cold and the rain. So we're staying in our duvets. In Daisy's case - literally in the duvet.

 I was so thrilled when I saw this gig listed at St Georges.
 It’s one of my favourite venues (even thought the security are rather overzealous about taking pix), and the Isobel and Mark album was No 4 in my fav CDs of last year.
 I’ve seen Mark Lanegan a hole bunch of times since 1992 and his voice never fails to leave me in awe.
 He does the aloof singer to a ‘t’.

-old US style charming, covered in prison tattoos and had the voice of Tom Waits son.
+William Elliott Whitmore (what a name!) was the support act, and he has a old US style charming, covered in prison tattoos and had the voice of Tom Waits son.
 A joy to watch.
 I love a bit of Blue Grass style banjo and guitar, he diddled those strings very well indeed.

 Observation of the evening, can you tell if a person whistling is male or female.
 Therefore whistling is not gender specific.
 Ponder me thinks.